 The Arnold and Anita Silber Family Foundation supports the needs of people, projects and programs primarily in the Lower Mainland of British Columbia and Israel.

-We apply the Jewish values of Tikun Olam (Repairing the World) and Tzedeka (Charity and Justice) to support the vulnerable and disadvantaged, and to strengthen the Jewish community.
+We apply the Jewish values of Tikun Olam (Repairing the World) and Tzedakah (Charity and Justice) to support the vulnerable and disadvantaged, and to strengthen the Jewish community.

 We believe in a strong and enduring Jewish community through Jewish education and initiatives that promote the continuity of the Jewish people, and build connections between Jewish and non-Jewish communities to foster understanding and tolerance.